UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/diskfm_gpi.rst

 Simple disk Forward Modelling
 --------------------------
-This code shows how to initialize the `DiskFM` object and to do a forward modelling:
+This code then shows how to initialize the `DiskFM` object and to do a forward modelling:

 .. code-block:: python